 2. Nondiscrimination: Deposits will not be required by the Company based on race, sex, creed, national origin, marital status, age, number of dependents, condition of physical handicap, source of income, or geographical area of business.

 3. Amount: The amount of the deposit shall not exceed twice the estimated average monthly bill for the class of service for which the deposit is to be applied.
 Interest on deposits will be set at the 3-month commercial paper rate published by the Federal Reserve Board, except no interest will be paid if the Customer has received a minimum of two discontinuance of service notices in the most recent 12-month period.
 The fact that a deposit has been made neither relieves the Customer from complying with the Company's regulations on the prompt payment of bills on presentation nor constitutes a waiver or modification of the regulations of the Company providing for the discontinuance of service for nonpayment of any sums due the Company for services rendered.
+In the event a customer requests services in addition to basic service, the average bill will reflect the aggregate services requested by the customer.

 2.0 RULES (cont’d.)